hikeventures/hikeventures.github.io/_posts/articles/products/2017-01-23-garmin-suunto.markdown

 However, there are certain features on the new watches which I found more appealing than on the Suunto Traverse - and in particular I would prefer to have the Garmin Fenix 5X over the Suunto Spartan.

 Why?
-Simply because both watches offer similar features with the Fenix 5X offering additionaly the possibility to upload 2GB of topo maps.
+Simply because both watches offer similar features with the Fenix 5X offering additionally the possibility to upload 2GB of topo maps.

 ## Reasons for upgrading
 When you own an old Suunto watch like the Traverse or a Garmin Fenix 3 then you are probably asking yourself if you should upgrade to the Spartan or Fenix watch.